mgechev/ngx-circular-player/README.md

 # NgxCircularPlayer

 A circular player for Angular.
+Demo available at https://ngx-circular-player.firebaseapp.com/.

 ## Usage